gamecook/Impact-Bootstrap/readme.md

             {
                 // Perform any cleanup needed when the right button is released }
+* **base-item** is a template for items that an actor can pick up or equip in the game.
+It supports the notion of flagging the item as equipable which will hide the item entity on the game map but add it to an actor's inventory.
+From there you can handle each call to equip to do specific actions for each type of item. *(This item and it's full set of functionality is still being fleshed out.)

 ####Ready-To-Use Entities
 The entities in the root of the Bootstrap entity directory can be used as is.
 These entities do have some dependencies on artwork in the media folder, but you can simply inject new properties into them if you need to resize or replace artwork.
 Here is a list of the ready-to-use entities: